Constructing Span Categories From Categories Without Pullbacks: Span Categories

 \subsection{Spans and their Isomorphism Classes}

 A \emph{span} in a category $\C$ is a pair of morphisms in $\C$ with the same source and a \emph{cospan} in $\C$ is a pair of morphisms in $\C$ with the same target.
-For any span $S$ in $\C$, write where $\SL$, $\SR$, and $\SA$ are objects in $\C$, Utilize the same notation if $S$ is a cospan, but where $s_L$ and $s_R$ respectively map $\SL$ and $\SR$ to $\SA$.
-For any span or cospan $S$ of $\C$, refer respectively to the objects $\SA$, $\SL$, and $\SR$ in $\C$ as the apex, left foot, and right foot of $S$.
-Spans and cospans have respective diagrammatical realizations given by Diagram~\ref{dgrm:span:first} and Diagram~\ref{dgrm:cospan:second}.
+For any span $S$ in $\C$, write where $\SL$, $\SR$, and $\SA$ are objects in $\C$, Utilize the same notation if $S$ is a cospan, but where $s_L$ and $s_R$ map $\SL$ and $\SR$ to $\SA$, respectively.
+The span $S$ and the cospan $C$ are these respective diagrams:

+For any span or cospan $S$ in $\C$, refer to the objects $\SA$, $\SL$, and $\SR$ in $\C$ as the \emph{apex}, \emph{left foot}, and \emph{right foot} of $S$, respectively.

 \begin{definition} A span $S$ in $\C$ is \emph{paired with} a cospan $C$ in $\C$ if \end{definition}